 Presenters may upload their presentations up until the day before their assigned session.
-The presentation uploading area will be next to registration beginning Sunday at 3:00 pm and during all registration desk hours.
+Click here to upload your presentation.

 To better organize our sessions please choose the best option that describes your presentation from the list of themes here.
 Use the topic areas under the themes as examples of presentation topic areas.

 The topics listed under each theme below are intended to be ideas and examples and are not comprehensive.
 Authors are invited to submit presentations on topics not listed here if they are relevant to invasive species concerns in North America as a whole.